Your clients are the reason that your project management is flowing.

 Presenting, the final product- this is how your project will turn out if you say yes to the client all the time even if they’re completely cracked.

-You can get through these chaotic client requests with win-win solutions through effective project management.
-Here are some tips to keep you sane while addressing your beloved but not so likable clients.
+You can get through these chaotic client requests and unrealistic expectations with win-win solutions through effective project management.
+Here are some tips to keep you sane while addressing your beloved but not so likable difficult clients.

 1. Technically set yourself up

 Make sure your ship is in tip-top shape before the storm hits!
 Do I hear an aye aye captain?
 You’re setting yourself up for a disaster if your company is already in chaos before more craziness comes in.